-Today, Google and the remaining two search engines that are worth anything (Yahoo and MSN) are smart.
+Today, Google is smart.
 There are very few tricks left to get rankings if you don’t deserve it and unfortunately that means work for us online marketers.
 Even then, it may be almost impossible to get top rankings for your sites because Google increasingly puts a lot of weight on things like site age and inbound links from trusted sites – things that can’t be manipulated or will be very hard to cheat.

 Anyway, if you’re trying to do search engine optimization yourself (we obviously recommend that you hire a professional to help you with this) there are a few things that you should know.